 As mentioned earlier, you cannot eat all the foods you want using your silverware.

 The reason is that some foods cause discoloration and leave an unpleasant taste because of the sulfur that those foods contain.

-Among the foods that you should not eat using silver are caviar and eggs.
+Among the foods, you should not eat using silver are caviar and eggs.

-Eggs contain nitrogen that silver also reacts to, forming poisonous silver nitrate.
+Eggs contain nitrogen that silver also reacts to, forming toxic silver nitrate.